lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 TL;DR: Don't bother fishing.

-[fish traps](http://rust.wikia.com/wiki/Survival_Fish_Trap) are rarely used in Rust.
+[Fish traps](http://rust.wikia.com/wiki/Survival_Fish_Trap) are rarely used in Rust.
 I've tried them myself once to get a handle on the mechanics but a lot can go wrong and the cost/benefit makes them barely worthwhile.
 They cost 200 wood and 5 cloth to craft and you will need bait (mushrooms, corn, etc).
-Place your trap on a beach, load it with bait and wait 5-10 minutes.
+Place your trap on a beach, load it with bait and wait ~10 minutes.

-If you're lucky you'll catch a trout, if not you'll catch minnows.
-Cooked trout is very nutritious and you'll get some bonus animal fat.
-Minnows are not good.
+If you're lucky you'll catch a trout.
+If you're not, you'll catch minnows.
+Cooked trout is very nutritious and you'll get some bonus animal fat but minnows are not good.

 {{< figure src="/img/uploads/article-rust-survival-tips-fish-trap.jpg" caption="A pair of fish traps standing out like dog's balls." >}}